snakemake/snakefmt/README.md

 This repository provides formatting for [Snakemake][snakemake] files.
 It follows the design and specifications of [Black][black].

-> **⚠️WARNING⚠️**: As this project is still in the very early stages of development, and
+> **⚠️WARNING⚠️**: `snakefmt` modifies files in-place by default, thus we strongly
-> thus not stable, we strongly recommend ensuring your files are under version control
+> recommend ensuring your files are under version control before doing any formatting.
-> before doing any formatting.
-Alternatively, you can pipe the file in from stdin, which
+> This is also to protect you from bugs as the project is still new.
+Alternatively, you
-> will print it to the screen, or use the `--diff` option.
-See [Usage](#usage) for more
+> can pipe the file in from stdin, which will print it to the screen, or use the
-> details.
+> `--diff` option.
+See [Usage](#usage) for more details.

 [TOC]: #